 Think about who in your neighbourhood or your circle of family and friends are playing the role of unsung heroes (not limited to the list above); people who help us go about our business almost as usual.
 You can either thank them verbally, by sign language or send them any of the below “thank you e-cards” through email, WhatsApp and/or social media, accompanied with your short note of appreciation.
 Or be creative and think of ways you can bless them and thank them.

-We are also trying to collate community efforts to remember our unsung heroes in the directory below.
+We are also collating community efforts to remember our unsung heroes in the directory below.

 - You can use the directory to search for such initiatives to participate in, vote for them and/or suggest new initiatives to remember these unsung heroes.